phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 In the last, we want to disclaim that, there will be other models which have the capability to explain the data better than the model we use, but the linear model that we use can easily understand and analyze for most of people.

-Another thing we want to discuss is that this incident is quite "specific", as there are many kind of transportation accident, plus Titanic happened along time ago so it might be a little out of date with the technology, mindset and culture today.
+Another thing we want to discuss is that this incident is quite "specific", as there are many kinds of transportation accidents, plus Titanic happened along time ago so it might be a little out of date with the technology, mindset and culture today.

 But we highly believe that the attribute we chose which is sex, age and pclass in any era still have a big impact in the survival rate of a passenger.